mehtajeet97/codedex_react/README.md

 ## Parents and Children

 <p> No matter how many components are in a React app, they all trace back to a single root.
 React apps are like upside down trees with a root element at the top.
 Underneath, the root contains an <"App"> component, which also contains components.
 These components share a parent-child relationship.
 Parent components hold one or more child components In a React app, we can pass prop data down from parent to child component. </p>

+## State

+<p> For React components, props are ideal if the data isn't expected to change after being set.
+But what if our component is using data that might change?
+A component's state is the data that can change over time. </p>